openharmony/docs/en/application-dev/telephony/telephony-call.md

 ## Scenario Description

 You can implement the call service in either of the following ways:
-- For a system application, use the **dial** API to make a voice or video call.
+- For a system application, use the **dialCall** API to make a voice or video call.
 The call will be displayed on the application page.
-- For a third-party application, use the **makecall** API to start the system call application.
+- For a third-party application, use the **makeCall** API to start the system call application.
 Users can then make calls as needed.

 ## Basic Concepts